What is the most practical Aikido for law enforcement purposes?

 Some of the most simple techniques are the best choice of practical Aikido for law enforcement.
 Following are some of the most efficient methods to use.

 In many countries, police arrival, ensures everything calms down and minimum force can be applied.
-Other countries are not so fortunate, where heavier tactics are used.
+Others are not so fortunate, and heavier tactics are used.

 Here are my suggestions...